How to categorify the ring of integers localized at two: A family of monoidal categories via arc diagrams

 Here $[1,n] =\{ 1, \dots, n\}$, viewed as an ordered set with the standard order.
 A partial bijection $f: X \longrightarrow Y$ is a bijection from a subset $L_f$ of $X$ to a subset of $Y$, and order-preserving means $X,Y$ are ordered sets, and $f(i)<f(j)$ if $i<j$ and $i,j\in L_f$.
 Let $L_f=\{i_1, \dots, i_{|f|}\}\subset [1,n]$, where $i_1< i_2< \dots i_{|f|}$.
 Here $|f|$ denotes the cardinality of $L_f$, which we also call the width of $f$.
 Denote by $\Bi_{m,n}$ the set of all partial order-preserving bijections (\ref{eq-partialB}).

-Long strands, counting from left to right, connect $k$-th element $i_k\in [1,n]$ of $L_f$, viewed as a point on the bottom edge of the strip, to $f(i_k)\in [1,m]$, viewed as a point on the top edge.
+A Long strand, counting from left to right, connects the $k$-th element $i_k\in [1,n]$ of $L_f$, viewed as a point on the bottom edge of the strip, to $f(i_k)\in [1,m]$, viewed as a point on the top edge.
 Elements in $[1,n]\setminus L_f$ are the lower endpoints of the short bottom strands.
 Elements of $[1,m]\setminus f(L_f)$ are the upper endpoints of the short top strands.

 In Figure~\ref{basis1fig} partial bijection $f:[1,5]\lra [1,4]$ has $L_f=\{ 1, 2, 5\},$ and $f(1)=2, f(2)=3, f(5)=4$.

 For each bijection $f$ choose a diagram in the isotopy class of diagrams representing this bijection and add a dot to each long strand, see Figure~\ref{basis2fig}.
 Each short strand already has a dot at its floating endpoint.
 Denote this diagram $D_f$.